36web/docker-aurpkg/README.md

-# aurpkg
+# 36web/aurpkg

-Ever wanted to install an [AUR] package but don't want to install all those build base-devel dependenices or just want to build an AUR package to install on other Arch environments without build dependenices?
+Ever wanted to install an [AUR] package but don't want to install all those *base-devel* dependencies or just want to build an AUR package to install on other Arch environments without build dependencies?

-Here's a Docker tool can do that for you.
+Here's a Docker tool can do it for you.

 ## Usage